 - Finance/enterprise risk management

 As the economy continues to pick up, actuaries will continue to be in demand and should experience many career opportunities.
-The U.S. Bureau of Labor Statistics (BLS) reports that actuaries could see a job growth of 22 percent during the 2016-2026 decade.
+The U.S. Bureau of Labor Statistics (BLS) reports that actuaries could see job growth of 20% during the 2018-2028 decade, which is much faster than average.
 Actuaries also experience excellent wages, particularly those who have completed all certifications.
-As of May 2017, actuaries earned annual salaries ranging from $59,950 to $184,770 with the average wage at $114,850.
+The median pay is $108,350.

-U.S.News & World Report ranked actuaries No. 2 in their 2018 Best Business Jobs; No. 3 in Best STEM Jobs; No. 22 in Best Paying Jobs and No. 24 in 100 Best Jobs.
-In addition to being a real asset to an organization, actuaries are workers who work in a relatively low-stress environment yet have work that’s extremely stimulating, challenging and rewarding.
+U.S.News & World Report ranked actuaries 11th in their Best Business Jobs; 23rd in Best STEM Jobs; 24th in Best Paying Jobs and 54th in 100 Best Jobs.
+In addition to being a real asset to an organization, actuaries are workers who work in a relatively low-stress environment yet have work that’s extremely stimulating, challenging, and rewarding.